awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 HTTP Status Code: 500

  **InvalidRequestException**
-The request is invalid\.
+ The request that you made is invalid\.
+Check your request to determine why it's invalid and then retry the request\.
 HTTP Status Code: 400

  **ResourceNotFoundException**
+The resource you are looking for has not been found\.
+Review the resource you're looking for and see if a different resource will accomplish your needs before retrying the revised request\.
 HTTP Status Code: 400

  **ServiceUnavailableException**
-Amazon Translate is unavailable\.
-Retry your request later\.
+The Amazon Translate service is temporarily unavailable\.
+Please wait a bit and then retry your request\.
-HTTP Status Code: 400
+HTTP Status Code: 500

  **TextSizeLimitExceededException**
-The size of the input text exceeds the length constraint for the `Text` field\.
-Try again with a shorter text\.
+ The size of the text you submitted exceeds the size limit\.
+Reduce the size of the text or use a smaller document and then retry your request\.
 HTTP Status Code: 400

  **TooManyRequestsException**
-The number of requests exceeds the limit\.
-Resubmit your request later\.
+ You have made too many requests within a short period of time\.
+Wait for a short time and then try your request again\.
 HTTP Status Code: 400

  **UnsupportedLanguagePairException**
-Amazon Translate cannot translate input text from the source language into this target language\.
+Amazon Translate does not support translation from the language of the source text into the requested target language\.
+For more information, see [Exception Handling](how-it-works.md#how-to-error-msg)\.
 HTTP Status Code: 400

 ## See Also<a name="API_TranslateText_SeeAlso"></a>